Charles County Pavers

 Paver Quality (10% of longevity)

 Cheap concrete pavers can fade, spall (surface flaking), or fail their integral color over time.
-Premium pavers from reputable manufacturers (Belgard, Techo-Bloc, Cambridge, Unilock) come with extensive warranties — typically lifetime structural and 25+ years color.
+Premium pavers from reputable manufacturers (Belgard, Techo-Bloc, Cambridge, Unilock) hold their integral color and resist spalling for the life of the patio.

 Maintenance (10% of longevity)